ES-1085/f2025-ds1-project-gold/memo/memo.md

     ## Warning: Removed 72 rows containing missing values or values outside the scale range
     ## (`geom_point()`).

+Average percentage of children meeting/exceeding expectations for all the age groups the NGO works with.

+After the COVID-19 pandemic, less and less children tend to perform well when compared with the previous years.
+Less children perform well from the first trimester, and the growth over the school year seems to be more and more linear instead of steep.

+To get more insights, we focused on two main variables: age groups and IEP status.

 ### Plot 2: IEP